Camel milk: Australia

 After being introduced to Australia in the 1840s to assist with exploration and trade in the harsh interior before being overtaken by modern communications and transport methods, the feral camel population has grown to in excess of 600,000.
 Australia's first camel dairies opened in 2014, and the number has been growing ever since, with demand growing both locally and internationally.
 In 2016 the Australian government reported in 2016 that "the five years to 2021 are expected to see a major increase in Australian camel milk production".
 Production has grown from 50,000 litres of camel milk in 2016 to 180,000 litres per annum in 2019.
 One farm has grown from three wild camels in 2014 to over 300 in 2019, and exports mostly to Singapore, with shipments of both fresh and powdered product set to start to Thailand and Malaysia.

 One litre of pasteurised camel milk retailed for about A$15 (US$10; £8) in Australia in 2019, which was about 12 times more expensive than cow's milk.
-As of April 2020, Australia has seven camel dairies, which produce meat skincare products in addition to milk and cheese.
+As of April 2020, Australia has seven camel dairies, which produce meat and skincare products in addition to milk and cheese.
 There was one certified organic commercial camel milk dairy in 2019.